GogiPuttar/Four-wheeled-robot-localization-with-Kalman-Filter/README.md

 Given a **list of coordinates**, the robot will **autonomously drive itself to each coordinate in the list in that order and stop when it reaches the final point**.
 To try this out for yourself, all you need to do is install [Webots](https://cyberbotics.com/), download the "kf_1" file and load the world into the program.
 The default robot controller should be "kf_controller_final".

+This project is GPL-3.0 Liscenced to Aditya Nair under GogiPuttar.